 What can I watch on a 4K TV?

 Aside from those limited options, most of what you can watch on a 4K TV is HD programming that has been scaled up to Ultra HD.
 Essentially, the TV's processor guesses which details would fit in a higher-resolution picture.
 (It's the same process that allows DVDs, which are standard resolution, to appear on an HDTV.)
 Upscaling won't reveal a jagged, pixelated image, but depending on the set, you may discern some pixel crawl (a staticlike appearance), or even a bit of fuzziness around fast-moving subjects as the TV's processor struggles to fill in the extra pixels.
+If you are considering a 4K set, how well it upscales should be the deciding factor.
+Some models do an outstanding job using full-array LED technology to better bring out the extra detail, for example, while others produce upscaled video that looks duller than some conventional HD pictures.

 When will more 4K content be available?